Propely/ios-refactor-case/README.md

 Aim for **max 2 hours**.
 Time-box yourself.

+#### PS: If you feel inspired to expand on the app, feel free to do so.
+However, this will not be expected from you, and it will not count negatively if you don't.

 ## Use AI

 We want you to use AI assistance for this — Copilot, Claude, ChatGPT,